mydeveloperplanet/MyAICodingPlanet/generate-plantuml-class-diagram/README.md

 ## Response Analysis
 The diagram is saved in [1-class-diagram.puml](responses/1-class-diagram.puml) and a png representation is located in [1-class-diagram.png](responses/1-class-diagram.png).

-The response is quite good, but also some issue exist:
+The response is quite good, but also some issues exist:
 * The relations for the `Refactor` class are incomplete.
-Classes `RefactorMessage`, `SingleDataDto`, `MultiDataDto`, etc are also used.
+Classes `RefactorMessage`, `SingleDataDto`, `MultiDataDto`, etc. are also used.
 * The double relations between `BaseMessage` and `LocationMessage`, `MultiDataMessage`, `SingleDataMessage` are not correct.
 This should be a single relation.
 * Methods and class variables are correct.
 * The visibility of methods in class `Refactor` is not correct.
 Only the `main` method has public visibility and the others should be private.